hulyak/react-tutorial/docs/doc2.md

 `useState` function lets you use state in a functional component.

-In order to use, `useState` in our component, we have to import `useState` first. `useState` is a named export; so, we will export it with curly braces.
+In order to use `useState` in our component, we have to import `useState` first. `useState` is a named export; so, we will export it with curly braces.

 `import React, { useState } from 'react';`